25 Serpentis

 25 Serpentis is a star system in the constellation of Serpens Caput.
-With an apparent magnitude of 5.37, it is just barely visible to the naked eye.
+With an apparent magnitude of 5.4, it is just barely visible to the naked eye.
 The system is estimated to be some 450 light-years (138 parsecs) based on its parallax.

 25 Serpentis is a spectroscopic binary, meaning that the individual components are too close to be resolved, but periodic Doppler shifts in their spectra indicate orbital motion.
 The system consists of a hot B-type giant and an A-type main-sequence star.
 The two stars orbit each other every 38.9 days, and have a very eccentric orbit, with an orbital eccentricity of 0.731.
-The primary is a slowly pulsating B-type star, which causes the system to vary by 0.03 magnitudes; for that reason it has been given the variable star designation PT Serpentis.
+The star was found to be a variable star in 1996, when the Hipparcos data was analyzed.
+The primary is a slowly pulsating B-type star, which causes the system to vary by 0.03 magnitudes; for that reason it was given the variable star designation PT Serpentis in 1999.